apache/spark/docs/structured-streaming-programming-guide.md

 If you try any of these operations, you will see an AnalysisException like "operation XYZ is not supported with streaming DataFrames/Datasets".

 ## Starting Streaming Queries
-Once you have defined the final result DataFrame/Dataset, all that is left is for you start the StreamingQuery.
+Once you have defined the final result DataFrame/Dataset, all that is left is for you start the streaming computation.
 To do that, you have to use the
 `DataStreamWriter` (
 [Scala](api/scala/index.html#org.apache.spark.sql.streaming.DataStreamWriter)/
 [Java](api/java/org/apache/spark/sql/streaming/DataStreamWriter.html)/